 inconsistent.
 Comparisons with ICILS 2018 only reported for countries or benchmarking participants meeting sample participation Notes: Standard errors appear in parentheses.
-Because results are rounded to the nearest whole number, some totals may appear
+Because results are rounded to the nearest whole number, some totals may appear requirements.

-† Met guidelines for sampling participation rates only after replacement schools were included.
+[†] Met guidelines for sampling participation rates only after replacement schools were included.

-+† Nearly met guidelines for sampling participation rates after replacement schools were included.
+11 Nearly met guidelines for sampling participation rates after replacement schools were included.

-National defined population covers 90% to 95% of the national target population.
+1 National defined population covers 90% to 95% of the national target population.
+2

-The social communication items were:
+Less than once a week At least once a week The social communication items were:

-- Share news about current events on social media; - Communicate with friends, family, or other people using instant messaging, voice, or video chat (e.g., Skype, WhatsApp, or Viber); - Send texts or instant messages to friends, family, or other people; - Write posts and updates about what happens in your life on social media; - Post images or video in social networks or online communities (e.g., Facebook, Instagram, or YouTube); - Watch videos or images that other people have posted online; and - Send or forward information about events or activities to other people.
+- Share news about current events on social media; - Communicate with friends, family, or other people using instant messaging, voice, or video chat (e.g., Skype, WhatsApp, or Viber); - Send texts or instant messages to friends, family, or other people; - Write posts and updates about what happens in your life on social media; - Post images or video in social networks or online communities (e.g., Facebook, Instagram, or YouTube); - · Watch videos or images that other people have posted online; and - Send or forward information about events or activities to other people.